Two-point Functions and Bootstrap Applications in Quantum Field Theories: Euclidean vs. Lorentzian operators

+where $P^a$ are the generators of translations and $H\equiv P^0$.
 The Hamiltonian $H$ is an infinite-dimensional matrix with non-negative eigenvalues.
 In other words the eigenvalues of $H$ are bounded from below.
-The eigenvalues of the operator $e^{-H (x_E^0-y_E^0)}$ are bounded from below only if $x_E^0>y_E^0$ however.
-As a result only the time-ordered correlation function
+The operator $e^{-H (x_E^0-y_E^0)}$ has all finite eigenvalues only if $x_E^0>y_E^0$.
+It becomes unbounded from above if $x_E^0<y_E^0$.
+In this case \eqref{eq:2pt_Euclidean_modified} formally diverges.
+The only option to avoid this and to define the two-point correlation function for any values of $x_E$ and $y_E$ is as follows